 Millions of brown marmorated stinkbugs, or BMSB, invade American homes every year.
-You probably wonder why these relentless critters are almost magically drawn to the indoors -- it's a purely natural attraction.
-Their passion to get inside your home is triggered by the fall equinox -- an intriguing astronomical event that also compels other insects, such as cluster flies and Asian lady beetles, to seek shelter.
+Wondering why stink bugs are so intent on inviting themselves in?
+Their passion to get inside your home is triggered by the fall equinox — an intriguing astronomical event that also compels other insects, such as cluster flies and Asian lady beetles, to seek shelter.
 Once entrenched, they hibernate and spend the winter.

 Why There Are So Many

-In Asia, where they originate, a species of wasp keeps stinkbugs nicely in check, but with no natural predators in the United States, the BMSB population is uncontrolled.
-They smell bad and taste worse, so other insects promptly spit them out at first bite.
-Although spiders and praying mantises dine on the foul-tasting creatures, they don't make a dent in their huge populations.
+In Asia, where they originate, a species of wasp work as natural stinkbug killers, keeping stinkbug populations nicely in check.
+Unfortunately, they have no natural predators in the United States, so the BMSB population grows uncontrolled.
+They smell bad and taste worse, so other insects and birds promptly spit them out at first bite.
+Although spiders and praying mantises dine on the foul-tasting creatures, they don't eat enough to make a dent in their huge populations.